 Fine Arts Studies Group Minor.
-The seven required courses for this minor are: Art 215; Communication Arts and Sciences 214; Music 238; a three-course sequence from one of the following: Art 205, 215, 231 or 232, and an approved Communication Arts and Sciences interim course; Music 105, 205 or 234, and 238; a two-course sequence from one of the following: Art 215 plus an approved art course; CAS 214 plus an approved CAS course; Music 238 or 339 plus an approved music course; and one approved elective or interim course in CAS or music.
+The required courses for this minor are: Art 215; Communication Arts and Sciences 214; Music 238; a course sequence from one of the following: Art 205, 209, 231 or 232 or an approved art interim course; CAS 203, 217, or an approved CAS interim course; Music 105, 234, or an approved music interim course; and two electives chosen from a sequence not chosen in the previous two course sequence, for a total of at least 24 semester hours.

 Early Childhood Minor.
 The six required courses for this minor are: Education 336; 337; 339; Psychology 204; Education 311; and Sociology 304.
 Education 344 is also required for those students desiring a Michigan Early Childhood Education endorsement on their teaching certificates.
-This minor must take the place of the six-course planned minor, and may only be used in the three-minor concentration.
+This minor must take the place of the planned minor, and may only be used in the three-minor concentration.
+Students taking this minor will need more than four years to complete their programs.